A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Yes, Michigan’s Medicaid expansion program, which is called Healthy Michigan, took effect in April 2014, a few months after Medicaid expansion began in many other states.

 Former Michigan Governor Rick Snyder, a Republican, pushed for an alternative approach to Medicaid expansion in Michigan and ultimately gained bipartisan support for Healthy Michigan, albeit with a start date of April 2014 instead of January 2014.
 Adults under age 65 are eligible for Healthy Michigan with incomes up to 138% of the poverty level (as called for in the ACA), but the state obtained approval from the Obama administration to charge premiums equal to 2% of income for people with income above the poverty level.
-People who don’t pay their premiums are not disenrolled, although state tax refunds or lottery winnings can be garnished to cover the cost.
-The money is held in health savings accounts (MI Health Account, or MIHA) that are administered by the state.
-Michigan is one of three states that continued to collect Medicaid premiums during the COVID public health emergency.
+The money was held in health savings accounts (MI Health Account, or MIHA) administered by the state and Michigan was one of three states that continued to collect Medicaid premiums during the COVID public health emergency.
+However, the last MI Health Account payments were due in January 2024, and the state is no longer collecting these fees from Healthy Michigan enrollees with income above the poverty level.1

-• 52% – Increase in total Medicaid/CHIP enrollment in Michigan since January 20144
+• 29% – Increase in total Medicaid/CHIP enrollment in Michigan since late 20133

 Explore our other comprehensive guides to coverage in Michigan